abnair2016/spring-camel/README.md

 4. Use the Splitter EIP to split and stream the messages
 5. Use a Mapper bean to convert and transform the data
 6. Use the Aggregator EIP to aggregate the POJOs into a List
-7. Add a Predicate to limit the processing to a set number of records specified in the application.properties file
+7. Add a Predicate to limit the processing to a set number of records specified in _application.properties_
-8. Wait for a timeout set in the application.properties file
+8. Wait for a timeout set in the _application.properties_ file
 9. Use a bean to persist the list of records into the database as a batch
 10. Finally, use a bean's method to retrieve the stored results from the database